Izangs/Marcus/README.md

 # Marcus
-a Repository solely for purpose of learning coding
+A Repository solely for purpose of learning.